-Action# Action Implementation acquisition rehabilitation, and mitigate potential costs, displacement and relocation impacts on residents.
-These measures may include, but are not limited to: Streamline permit review for home repairs on housing units identified during the conditions survey.
-Seek funding to offer relocation assistance to low-income tenants or owners displaced during rehabilitation efforts.
+Action# Action Implementation Seek funding to offer relocation assistance to low-income tenants or owners displaced during rehabilitation efforts.
 Seek funding to develop a housing rehabilitation program (see H-14).
 Additionally, the County will prioritize marketing of rehabilitation assistance programs in areas of the greatest need and will mail information to property owners of units in need of repair.
-H-37 Evaluation of Mobile Home Rent Control Implementing Resources: General Fund The County will evaluate the provisions of SB 940 (2022) and determine the number of mobile home parks that would be affected, if adopted by the County, and propose options to the Board to consider expanding the County's existing Mobilehome Rent Stabilization Ordinance (Ordinance No. 760).
+H-37 Evaluation of Mobile Home Rent Control Implementing Resources: General Fund The County will evaluate the provisions of SB 940 (2022) and determine the number of mobile home parks that would be affected, if adopted by the County, And propose options to the Board to consider expanding the County's existing Mobilehome Rent Stabilization Ordinance (Ordinance No. 760).
 Responsible Agency: Planning Department, Housing Authority, Transportation and Land Management, and the Riverside County Board of Supervisors Time Frame: Initiate a study/ordinance update in 2024 and bring back options for the Board to consider expanding the County's Mobilehome Rent Stabilization Ordinance (Ordinance No. 760) in 2025.
-Complete evaluation of SB 940 (2022) by January 2024 and propose revisions, if any, to Ordinance No. 760 by July 2024.
-HOLDH- Emergency Shelters Implementing Resources: General Fund 38 Consistent with Government Code section 65583 as amended by AB 2339, the County City will amend the definition of "emergency shelters" to align with statutory definitions, identify zoning districts where residential and/or mixed uses are allowed to also allow emergency shelters as a Responsible Agency: Planning Department, Housing Authority, Transportation and Land Management, and the Riverside County Board of Supervisors permitted use without a conditional use permit or other discretionary permit, craft objective standards consistent with Government Code section 65583(a)(4) and related applicable state law, and continue to ensure adequacy of sites to accommodate the need for emergency shelters.
+H-38 Emergency Shelters Implementing Resources: General Fund Consistent with Government Code section 65583 as amended by AB 2339, the County will amend the definition of "emergency shelters" to align with statutory definitions, identify zoning districts where residential and/or mixed uses are allowed to also allow emergency shelters as a permitted Responsible Agency: Planning Department, Housing Authority, Transportation and Land Management, and the Riverside County Board of Supervisors use without a conditional use permit or other discretionary permit, craft objective standards consistent with Government Code section 65583(a)(4) and related applicable state law, and continue to ensure adequacy of sites to accommodate the need for emergency shelters.
 Time Frame: Initiate an ordinance update in 2024 and adopt in 2024 emergency shelters as a use-by-right in the Mixed Use, R-7, or R-6 zone(s).